Mcecy/Project-1/README.md

       <br>
     <h4>WHITESPACE</h4>
     <p>
       All whitespace, lines and tabs turn into a single line.
-To force the HTML to have multiple lines, we use a void tag called < br >.
+To force the HTML to have multiple lines, we use a void tag called <b>< br ></b>.
 You apply it after a line you want to break.<br>
       Another tag you can use for breaking lines is called <b>< p ></b>.
     </p>
     <br>